-At Kaukauna Catholic Parishes, the normal age for preparation for First Reconciliation is in second grade before your child receives their first holy communion.
-If you would like your child to receive the Sacrament of Reconciliation for the first time, please contact the Discipleship Formation Office at (920) 766-3510.
+The normal age for preparation for First Reconciliation is in second grade before your child receives his or her first Holy Communion.
+If you would like your child to receive the Sacrament of Reconciliation for the first time, please contact Jackie in the Discipleship Formation Office at [email protected] or at (920) 766-1445, ext.
+118.

-Introduction: This sacrament is also known as the sacrament of conversion, or penance, or confession, or forgiveness or reconciliation.
-It has many names by one main goal: "Those who approach the sacrament of Penance obtain pardon by God's mercy for the offense committed against Him and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example and by prayer labors for their conversion" (CCC # 1422).
+This sacrament is also known as the sacrament of conversion, or penance, or confession, or forgiveness or reconciliation.
+It has many names with one main goal: "Those who approach the sacrament of Penance obtain pardon by God's mercy for the offence committed against Him and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example and by prayer labors for their conversion" (CCC # 1422).

 For a person to come to this sacrament, they must have contrition for their sin.
-This means there is sorrow of the soul and turning away from the sin committed.
+This means there is the sorrow in the soul and turning away from the sin committed.
 It also includes a resolution not to sin again.
 Hopefully, the contrition arises out of our love for God.

 Secondly, this sacrament includes confession (disclosing) of sins.
 We must admit our sins and take responsibility for them and in this way open ourselves to receiving the forgiveness of God.